awslabs/genai-idp-terraform/README.md

 Based on comprehensive security analysis and AWS best practices, the solution now includes:

-**Note**: These security enhancements are still under development and not production-ready yet.
-Additional testing and validation are required before deploying to production environments.

 ### Enhanced IAM Permissions

 - **DynamoDB**: Full CRUD operations for tracking and configuration tables